safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/onramp-kit.md

 1. The library is under development and it's not ready for production use.
 We are working with Stripe and participating in the pilot testing for their new [on ramp solution](https://stripe.com/es/blog/crypto-onramp)

-    Given this, we are offering our public key and a deployed server only available for testing purposes.
+    Considering this, we provide a public key and a deployed server only available for testing purposes.
 It can be used like this:

 ```typescript
 const safeOnRamp = await SafeOnRampKit.init(SafeOnRampProviderType.Stripe, {